Recipe: Persimmon Upside Down Cake

 1 cup organic unsweetened dairy-free milk

 Preheat your oven to 350°F (175°C).
 Prepare the cake batter.
 In a medium bowl, whisk together the spelt or gluten-free flour, the almond flour, baking powder, baking soda, spices and salt.
 In a separate mixing bowl, cream together the softened ghee and sugar until light and fluffy.
 Add the eggs one at a time, beating well after each addition.
-Stir in the vanilla extract.
-Gradually add the dry ingredients to the wet ingredients and stir to combine.
+Gradually fold in the dry mixture into the wet mixture.
+At the end, whisk in the milk, vanilla and orange zest until the batter is smooth.

 Allow the cake to cool in the pan for about 15 minutes.
 Run a knife around the edges to loosen the cake.
 Place a serving plate upside down on top of the cake pan and carefully invert the cake onto the plate.
 Let the cake cool completely before slicing.
 Serve with your favorite mug of tea.